 This should work fine with all UNIX/Linux groups and setgid

 directories.
-But simple problem arose with the git
+But simple problem arose with the git version control

 stuff.

-repo was destroyed and quite a lot of
+Once in a while the complete git repo was destroyed and quite a lot of

 searching revealed the reason why.